JBSHtrio.jpg

 Now, on with Friends and their remembrances of John and Dorothy.

 Friends who knew John personally are becoming scarce.
 So many people I would have loved to interview for this website have “gone beyond the Reichenbach.”
 These names come to mind: Martin Gardner, Paul Herbert (BSI-1977), Gordon Speck (BSI-1986), Michael Harrison (BSI-1964), Ronald De Waal (BSI-1969), and many more.
 Many of the Baker Street Irregulars counted John as a close friend; some of their stories will be touched on here.
-(PDF of invested BSI members - from Sherlocktron, maintained by Willis Frick).
+(PDF of invested BSI members.)

 Peter E. Blau, Simpson (Secretary) of the Baker Street Irregulars.
 Click on image to see the book: Peter E. Blau: A Festschrift at BSI site.